relf/pyDOE3/README.md

 is introduced.
 GSD is a generalization of traditional fractional factorial designs to problems where factors can have more than two levels.

-In many application problems factors can have categorical or quantitative factors on more than two levels.
+In many application problems, factors can have categorical or quantitative factors on more than two levels.
 Previous reduced designs have not been able to deal with such types of problems.
 Full multi-level factorial designs can handle such problems but are however not economical regarding